 Financial qualification requirements

-When you apply for residency in Mexico as a couple by the route of “economic solvency,” the principal applicant needs to show the income or savings/investment amounts required for qualification, plus an additional 100x Daily Minimum Wage or UMA for the dependent spouse/partner.
-This is the same whether you apply for Temporary or Permanent Residency.
+If you apply for residency in Mexico as a couple using the route of “economic solvency,” the principal applicant must show the income or savings/investment amounts required for qualification, plus an additional 100x Daily Minimum Wage or UMA for the dependent spouse/partner.
+The additional amount required for the dependent spouse is the same whether you apply for Temporary or Permanent Residency.

 A dependent spouse/partner can only obtain Temporary Residency to begin with